Research campuses can take advantage of geothermal resources for low-cost heating. The associated maintenance costs will remain low.

 Another geothermal resource map location is provided for several states through the Idaho National Laboratory.
 The DOE and the National Renewable Energy Laboratory (NREL) have compiled geothermal energy resource potential mapping for many if the western U.S. tribal lands the Geothermal Energy Resources map.

 For direct-heating project potential, proximity to hot springs is one of the best indicators of near-surface geothermal resources.
-The National Geophysical Data Center provides a virtual map of hot springs, and the Geo-Heat Center provides maps of hot springs and thermal projects.
+The National Geophysical Data Center provides a virtual map of hot springs.

 Large Heating Needs